Concerts

 , 20:30

-A performance inspired by the Ottoman art of Ebru—painting on water—where fluidity, color, and ephemerality are translated into sound.
-Kanun soloist, composer, and improviser Sofia Labropoulou, ney virtuoso Harris Lambrakis, and percussionist, sound experimentalist, and improviser Giorgos Stavridis collaborate for the first time as a trio in a performance specially designed for the Sonic Colors concert series of the Theocharakis Foundation.
+A musical performance inspired by the Ottoman art of Ebru – painting on water – where fluidity, bursts of color, and ephemerality are translated into sound.
+Kanun soloist, composer, and improviser Sofia Labropoulou, ney virtuoso Harris Lambrakis, and percussionist, experimentalist, and improviser Yorgos Stavridis collaborate for the first time as a trio in a performance specially designed for the Sonic Chromas concert series of the Theocharakis Foundation.

-The program includes original compositions by the three musicians, selected contemporary works, and sonic traces from both classical Ottoman music and the folk traditions of the Eastern Mediterranean, reinterpreted through the lens of contemporary creation.
-Improvisation lies at the core, exploring the possibility of an Ebru image functioning as a graphic score—an optical stimulus for sonic translation.
+The program features original compositions by the three musicians, selected works by contemporary creators, as well as sonic traces drawn from the broad repertoire of both classical Ottoman music and the folk traditions of the Eastern Mediterranean, reinterpreted and recomposed through the lens of contemporary creation.
+At the core of the musical act lies improvisation and the exploration of whether an Ebru image can function as a graphic score — a visual stimulus for sonic translation and creative dialogue.

-The concert becomes a sonic meditation on the beauty of the transient and on the relationship between matter and flow.
-Deeply rooted in both traditional and contemporary sound practices, the musicians approach tradition not as something fixed, but as a field for dialogue and experimentation.
+The concert is a sonic meditation on the beauty of the transient, on the relationship between matter and flow.
+The three multidimensional musicians meet in a shared space: the fracture between yesterday and today.
+Deeply connected to both traditional and contemporary sonic practices, they approach tradition not as something fixed, but as a field for dialogue and experimentation.

 Harris Lambrakis, ney